 Opening Roundtable - Current Issues Impacting your Organization

 Facilitator(s): Dave Ponozzo, Manager of Emergency Preparedness, Grant County PUD

 Incident Command System Roundtable

-Speaker(s): Jim Nowak, Director of Utility Services, ARCOS LLC
+Speaker(s): Jim Nowak, Sr. Director of Operations, Product and Services, ARCOS LLC

 Program participants will be surveyed on their current state in using ICS at their utilities, rollout of initial training programs, and how to maintain proficiency over time.
 Results of the survey will be shared with the group and then there will be an open discussion on ICS best practices.